Important Information for new Dealer Applicants

 - The Final Dealer Applicant will also undergo a full Compliance check (credit, criminal and company)

-No. The applicant needs to source his/her own funding required for the service station including the cost for the assessment, compulsory TSA dealer training and DoE retail license application.
+No. The applicant needs to source his/her own funding required for the service station including the cost for the assessment, compulsory TotalEnergies dealer training and DoE retail license application.

 What is the minimum amount I need to have to apply for a service station?